NO FEE UNLESS WE WIN

 In Texas, understanding the road rules related to right-of-way is essential for everyone on the road.
 These rules dictate who has the priority to proceed at intersections and other scenarios, helping to keep our roads safe.
 For instance:

 Moreover, Texas follows a modified comparative negligence rule, meaning that if a pedestrian is partially responsible for an incident, their compensation could be reduced.
 As Robert Davis wisely notes, “A good rule of thumb is always to yield the right-of-way to pedestrians, even if crossing the roadway illegally.”
-By prioritizing and proactively yielding to pedestrians, drivers can play a vital role in creating safer roadways, as outlined in the .
+By prioritizing safety and proactively yielding to pedestrians, drivers can play a vital role in creating safer roadways, as outlined in the guidelines.

 This mindmap shows the essential rules regarding right-of-way in Texas.
 Start at the center and explore each branch to understand specific rules, their implications, and why they matter for safety on the road.